kimipooh/list-view-google-calendar/readme.txt

 * Changed to not show end date if view_end_date is set and the event period is only within a day.
 * Tested up WordPress 6.0.
 * Tested up WordPerss 6.1.
+* Changed the supported version of WordPress from 4.0 to 5.4 or higher.

 = 6.9.1 =
 * Fixed debug mode.